ivanbuzyka/SolrCloud.InDocker/readme.md

 ## Next steps (to improve here)

+1. Add support for Solr 8.4 and 8.8.2
-1. Use proper user (not root one)
+2. Use proper user (not root one)
-2. Pass solr port as parameter
+3. Pass solr port as parameter